What Is Application Performance Monitoring?

 Irrespective of the tool used, it should provide businesses with all the information they need to identify and fix performance issues before they happen and affect the end-user.
 In short, APM solutions should show businesses when and where the end-user is affected and why the issue occurred.
 This, in turn, allows businesses to act proactively and react to issues faster.

-The Need for Modern APM
+The Need for Modern Application Performance Monitoring

 APM has been a crucial tool for IT teams for years.
 Even though its use has remained constant during this time, APM has changed considerably to adapt to changing market demands and advances in technology.